jason0x43/alfred-toggl/README.md

 ![Tags list](doc/tags.png?raw=true)

 Tabbing a tag will present a list of properties (name) and subcommands (delete).
 Tabbing a property will show the property’s value, and may allow it to be changed.
 Actioning a subcommand will execute the subcommand.

+A new tag may be added by entering a unique project name when the `tags` list is displayed.

 ![Tag menu](doc/tag_menu.png?raw=true)